scala/make-release-notes/hand-written.md

 #### Concretely
 Just like the 2.10.x series, we guarantee forwards and backwards compatibility of the `"org.scala-lang" % "scala-library" % "2.11.x"` and `"org.scala-lang" % "scala-reflect" % "2.11.x"` artifacts, except for anything under the `scala.reflect.internal` package, as scala-reflect is still experimental.
 We also strongly discourage relying on the stability of `scala.concurrent.impl` and `scala.reflect.runtime`, though we will only break compatibility for severe bugs here.

-Note that we will only enforce backwards binary compatibility for the new modules (artifacts under the groupId `org.scala-lang.modules`).
+Note that we will only enforce *backwards* binary compatibility for the new modules (artifacts under the groupId `org.scala-lang.modules`).
 As they are opt-in, it's less of a burden to require having the latest version on the classpath (which is the requirement implied by the lack of forward compatibility).

+Finally, Scala 2.11.0 introduces `scala-library-all` to aggregate the modules that consistute a Scala release.
-Since `scala-library-all` depends on these modules, it does not provide forward binary compatibility either.
+Note that this means it does not provide forward binary compatibility, whereas the core `scala-library` artifact does.
+We consider the versions of the modules that `"scala-library-all" % "2.11.x"` depends on to be the canonical ones, that are part of the

 ### New features in the 2.11 series
 This release contains all of the bug fixes and improvements made in the 2.10 series, as well as: